thegetty/quire/CONTRIBUTING.md

 ## Quire Code Repositories

-There are two main code repositories for Quire hosted on GitHub.
+There are three main code repositories for Quire hosted on GitHub.

 - [**quire**](https://github.com/thegetty/quire): Quire’s primary repository, with the command-line interface and 11ty template packages
 - [**quire-starter-default**](https://github.com/thegetty/quire-starter-default): The default starter content for a Quire project